There is a lot to see around Sihanoukville. Ancient ruins, lush jungle, white beaches. Welcome to Cambodia, Kingdom of Wonders!

 Coastal Cambodia is probably the most developed area in terms of tourism after Siem Reap.

 Sihanoukville is the main beach town, a favourite for local tourists and foreigners.
 It offers several different sandy beaches and it is also the gateway to the Islands and other less populated tourist towns such as Kampot and Kep.

-It seems like the favourite activities of the younger crowds are drinking and partying.
+It seems like the favourite activity of the younger crowds is drinking and partying.
 Who blames them though, Cambodia probably offers the cheapest prices for alcohol in South East Asia.
 Particularly in Sihanoukville, the price of beer ranges between $0.25-$1 for a drought of tasty locally brew Angkor or Cambodia.
 I have happily enjoyed a few myself.
 They are the perfect thirst quenching on a hot day!
 Sometimes it feels like water just doesn’t do it!

 Personally, Sihanoukville is not one of my favourite places.
 The town seems to be packed with rubbish left at any corner and a strong smell of sewage constantly fills the air.
 Where is the sweet smell of Frangipani and Jasmine flowers??!!

 Having said that, the many different areas around town offer something interesting and sometimes charming.

 The main point of reference in town is the Golden Lion traffic circle with six roads leading to the different areas of town.

 A great way to get around Sihanoukville is by scooter.